dragoncoder047/aelith/data/audio/readme.md

-* the ZzFX sounds are just a sequence of numbers being fed to ZzFX (itself MIT licensed) so I'm not even sure these can be copyrighted.

 * the songs that are written by me (@dragoncoder047) are Creative Commons BY-NC-SA 4.0. do what you like with them.

 * the song written by kala Kiso (@Matto58 on youtube and github, @toastermatt on discord) is Creative Commons BY-SA 3.0.